Optical Spectrum Analyzer Tutorials

 Power Density mode is recommended for broadband sources.
 The OSA203C noise floor was measured in low-temperature mode.

-A high-speed USB 2.0 link transfers the interferogram for the device under test at 6 MB/s with a ping-pong transfer scheme, enabling the streaming of very large data sets.
-Once the data is captured, the OSA software, which is highly optimized to take full advantage of modern multi-core processors, performs a number of calculations to analyze and condition the input waveform in order to obtain the highest possible resolution and signal-to-noise ratio (SNR) at the output of the Fast Fourier Transform (FFT).
+A high-speed USB link transfers the interferograms to the OSA software, which is highly optimized to take full advantage of modern multi-core processors, as well as top-performing graphics processing units (GPUs).
+The software performs a number of calculations to analyze and condition the input waveform in order to obtain the highest possible resolution and signal-to-noise ratio (SNR) at the output of the Fast Fourier transform (FFT).

-A very low noise and low distortion detector amplifier with automatic gain control provides a large dynamic range, allows optimal use of the ADC, and ensures excellent signal-to-noise (SNR) for up to 10 mW of input power.
+The OSA20xC devices make use of a very low noise and low distortion detector amplifier with automatic gain control provides a large dynamic range, allows optimal use of the ADC, and ensures excellent signal-to-noise (SNR) for up to 10 mW of input power.
 For low-power signals, the system can typically detect less than 100 pW from narrowband sources.
-The balanced detection architecture enhances the SNR of the system by enabling the Thorlabs FT-OSA to use all of the light that enters the interferometer, while also rejecting common mode noise.
+The balanced detection architecture enhances the SNR of the system by enabling the OSA20xC to use all of the light that enters the interferometer, while also rejecting common mode noise.

 Click to Enlarge

-The interferograms generated by the instrument vary from 0.5 million to 16 million data points depending on the resolution and sensitivity mode settings employed.
+The interferograms (see Figure 6) generated by the instrument vary from 50 thousand to 16 million data points depending on the resolution and sensitivity mode settings employed.
 The FT-OSA software analyzes the input data and intelligently selects the optimal FFT algorithm from our internal library.

 Additional software performance is realized by utilizing an asynchronous, multi-threaded approach to collecting and handling interferogram data through the multitude of processing stages required to yield spectrum information.
 The software's multi-threaded architecture manages several operational tasks in parallel by actively adapting to the PC's capabilities, thus ensuring maximum processor bandwidth utilization.
 Each of our FT-OSA instruments ships complete with a laptop computer that has been carefully selected to ensure that both the data processing and user interface operate optimally.